What Is Rosemary Extract?

-However, Rosemary Extract isn’t just used for its scent, and it is a common ingredient in certain foods.
-Examples for human consumption include cereal bars and other processed food products from brands like Nature’s Valley and Kellogg’s.
+However, Rosemary Extract isn’t just used for its scent, it is a common ingredient in certain foods.

 However, Rosemary Extract isn’t just used in food for human consumption and can also be included in food for animals, including pet dogs and cats.

 Why Is Rosemary Extract In Pet Food?

 Those who have closely studied the ingredient list of their pet’s recipes will notice that there are tiny quantities of Rosemary Extract present.